NOCOM-BOT/spec/Module.md

 {
     success: boolean,
     messageID: string,
-    ... // additional data is module-defined.
+    additionalInterfaceData: any // additional data is module-defined.
 }
 ```